China ready to become the First Outbound Tourism Market

-- In 2013, no less than 97 million of Chinese people traveled abroad.
+- In 2013, no less than 97 million Chinese people traveled abroad.

-- In 2014, the number of Chinese tourists travelling abroad is expected to reach more than 100 million, making China becoming the first outbound tourism market in terms of travelers.
+- In 2014, the number of Chinese tourists traveling abroad is expected to reach more than 100 million, making China becoming the first outbound tourism market in terms of travelers.

 - According to estimates, this number will continue to increase by 10% every year on average until 2020.

 Chinese tourists are known to be big spenders when they travel abroad: this is a windfall for many countries.
 They spend a lot of money on shopping, for themselves or to bring back very expensive gifts to their family.
 Chinese tourists are actually the biggest spenders among the world’s tourist clientele.
 According to estimates, 166 million of Chinese tourists will spend 155 billion dollars abroad in 2014.

 Europe (and especially France) is the destination where Chinese tourists spend the most money.
 A few figures: